 In Arizona, students looking to earn their GED diploma have to pass the four separate GED subtests at one of Arizona’s testing centers or online.

-To register for the GED® test or for the GED Ready® practice tests, the candidates must set up their account with the website GED.com.
+To register for the GED® test or the GED Ready® practice tests, the candidates must set up their account with the website GED.com.

 Arizona GED Testing Requirements